 Warren identified several traits that prepare students for future careers: analytic thinking, polite assertiveness, tolerance, communication skills, understanding of one’s own physical well-being, and the ability to continue to teach oneself after graduation.1 To prepare students to become healthcare professionals who are essential members of the healthcare team, many healthcare educators are using active learning strategies in the classroom.2,3

 Active learning has numerous definitions, and various methods are described in the educational literature.
 Simply put, active learning is the process of having students engage in activities that require reflection on ideas and how students use them.3 Most proponents of active learning strategies agree that compared with passively receiving lectures, active engagement of students promotes deeper learning, enhances critical thinking skills, provides feedback to students and instructors, and promotes social development.
 Learning is reinforced when students are actively engaged and apply their knowledge to new situations.3 Active learning is learner-focused and helps students take responsibility for their own learning.2

 In contrast, traditional teaching involves a teacher-centered approach.
 At the beginning of the course, students are given a course syllabus packet that contains “everything they need to know” for the semester.
 In class, the teacher lectures on a predetermined topic that does not require student preparation and allows students to be passive recipients of information.
 The testing method is usually a written examination that employs a multiple-choice or short-answer format, which focuses on the student’s ability to recall isolated facts that the teacher has identified as being important.
-They do not learn to apply their knowledge to situations that they will ultimately encounter in practice.
-The reward is an external one (ie, exam or course grade) that may or may not reflect a student’s actual ability to ...
+They do not learn to apply their knowledge to situations that they will ultimately encounter ...